cube-drone/rt0/players-guide/src/player/skill_checks.md

 * Searching a room for clues or useful items.
 * Getting tech support to help with an issue.
 * Checks against individuals who are bureaucratically "locked"
-* * (For example: A cashier can't help you with your problem, _unless_ you can convince them they're allowed to)
+  * For example of bureaucratic lock: A cashier can't help you with your problem, _unless_ you can convince them that they can do so without losing their job.

 #### MISC - Everything Else
 * It doesn't fit into the above categories